Hemp Products (e.g. CBD) in Food and Supplements

 Why are some hemp/CBD oils considered to be novel foods?

-The use of certain extraction methods involving solvents, like supercritical CO2 or ethanol, in the production of hemp-derived foods or ingredients may bring them within the scope of the novel food Regulation.
+The purification or concentration of select components of the hemp plant including the use of certain extraction methods involving solvents, like supercritical CO2 or ethanol, in the production of hemp-derived foods or ingredients may bring them within the scope of the novel food Regulation.
+The reason for this is that when purifying or concentrating select components of the hemp plant, other more undesirable and possibly toxic substances could also be concentrated and therefore pose a new safety risk to consumers that must be assessed.

 A novel food is a food or food ingredient that was not available on the EU market to a significant degree before 15 May 1997.